 One of the biggest challenges in building a strong professional network is that we have to bring new people into it.
 And let’s face it, meeting new people can be tough.
 It takes a lot of energy to start and develop a conversation with a complete stranger.
 It’s especially daunting when you feel that you have to carry the bulk of the weight and be conversationally awesome.

-- What’s in the photos they have in their wallet or on their wall.
-We keep pictures to remind of us of things we care about; so if they have pictures of their kids, pets, friends, vacation spots, boats, etc., it’s something they care about.
+We keep pictures to remind of us of things we care about.
+So if they have pictures of their kids, pets, friends, vacation spots, boats, etc., it’s something they care about.
 That doesn’t mean you have to ask to see their wallet, but keep your ears open for when they mention anything that would be in a photo – that’s something they like talking about.
 (Have you ever been in a conversation with someone who just loves their Pug?
 You can’t make them stop talking!)

 Remember, business relationships are human relationships – connect with the person as a human and the business will happen.